robenkleene/audio-references/logic-pro/logic-pro.md

 General zoom strategy, put the playhead where you want to zoom in and then use `⌃⌥-two-finger-drag`.

+## Editing

+- To select all regions in a track, click the track's header (name).

 ## Playback

 - `↩`: Go to beginning